feremabraz/osric-rules-engine/docs/development/OSRIC-Development-Guide.md

 - Commands
   - Represent user intent.
 Implement `BaseCommand` with `type` and parameters.
 Keep mechanics out; delegate to rules via RuleEngine.
+  - Runtime contract: Each command must validate its parameters using its specific validator in `validateParameters()` before `execute` runs (validators are imported from `@osric/types`).

 - Rules
   - Implement mechanics.
 Must implement `BaseRule.apply(context, command)` and `canApply()`.
 Scheduled into `RuleChain`s and ordered by `priority` and/or prerequisites.